IbrahimAbuawad/React_App/README.md

 ```

 ```
-Number and name of feature: Feature #1: Feature 3: Bootstrap
+Number and name of feature:Feature 3: Bootstrap

 Estimate of time needed to complete: half hour